music-encoding/guidelines/_guidelines-v3/11-editTrans/01-edittransAbbrev.md

 while {% include link elem="expan" %} reverses this.
 The choice between the two is up to the user.
 For example:

-{% include plainExample.html example="examples/editTrans/editTrans-sample209.xml" valid="false" version=page.version %}
+{% include mei example="editTrans/editTrans-sample209.xml" valid="false" %}
 The {% include link elem="abbr" %} tag is not required; if appropriate, the encoder may transcribe abbreviations in the source text silently, without tagging them.
 If abbreviations are not transcribed directly but expanded silently, then the MEI header should indicate